Bedrock-OSS/bedrock-wiki/docs/concepts/components-events-groups.md

 # Component Groups Vs. Components Vs. Events

 Three main structures make up the base of a behavior-pack entity file.
-This document will explain what each of them means, and how to use them.
+This document will explain what each of them means and how to use them.

-Confusing component groups with components is a very common source of errors.
+Confusing component groups with components is a widespread source of errors.
 Pay attention closely to understand the difference.

 # Components

-Components are logical building blocks that make up Minecraft-entities.
-All components are written by Mojang, and provided to us for use.
-Components can do all sorts of things, like set the size of an entity, or give it the ability to swim.
-The [full list of components can be found here](https://bedrock.dev/docs/stable/Entities).
+Components are logical building blocks that make up Minecraft entities.
+All components are written by Mojang and provided to us for use.
+Components can do all sorts of things, like set the size of an entity or give it the ability to swim.
+The [complete list of components can be found here](https://bedrock.dev/docs/stable/Entities).

 It is _impossible_ to create your own components.
 The entire list of components is hard-coded and provided by Microsoft.

-When you want to add behavior to your entity, you do so by adding `components` into the `components` object of `minecraft:entity`.
+When you want to add behavior to your entity, you add `components` into the `components` object of the `minecraft:entity` object.
 For example, if we want to give the entity the ability to climb, we can do so by adding this component: `"minecraft:can_climb": {}`.

 All components are formatted like `"minecraft:<name>": { <setting> }`.
 Every component takes different kinds of settings.